brendacs/colludia-gatsby/src/content/posts/spotlight/2020-11-24-frogsong-interview-spotlight.markdown

 There’s lots of optional dialogue and a few minor side quests.
 Some of them relate to main themes and storyline, while others are their own separate stories.
 Chorus is the main character of _Frogsong_, but everyone else has their own lives they’re living, and you get the chance to peek into those lives.

-<span class="blue-q">Aside from story, the gameplay itself looks very fun—it's a good mix of relaxing socialization and challenging adventure since you get to both talk to villagers and fight enemies while roaming the different areas.
+<span class="blue-q">Aside from story, the gameplay itself looks very fun — it's a good mix of relaxing socialization and challenging adventure since you get to both talk to villagers and fight enemies while roaming the different areas.
 Can players expect it to be a perfect split between both, or does it lean much more one way than the other?</span>

 I’d say there’s about an even mix between combat and socialization.
 Dialogue is very important to the story, but combat is also a major part of the gameplay.
 Even though it’s a story-focused game, there’s plenty of combat and bosses that are important to the story!